vestrel00/contacts-android/DEV_NOTES.md

 Now, let’s ingest the official docs… Custom mimetypes do not belong to the native Contacts Provider mimetype set (e.g. address, email, phone, etc).
 The Contacts Provider allows for the creation of new / custom mimetypes.
-This is especially useful for social media apps (Facebook, Twitter, WhatsApp, etc) that want to attach extra pieces of data to a particular RawContact.
+This is especially useful for other apps (Google Contacts, Facebook, Twitter, WhatsApp, etc) that want to attach extra pieces of data to a particular RawContact.

 Custom data are NOT synced, including those that belong to RawContacts that are associated with an Account.
 Custom sync adapters are required to sync custom data.
 This library currently does NOT